Reproduction is the process by which living organisms produce new individuals similar to themselves. It ensures the continuity of life on Earth.

 Reproduction in Human Beings

-- Sexual maturation: The period of life when production of germ cells i.e. ova (female) and sperm (male) start in the body.
+Sexual maturation: The period of life when the production of germ cells i.e. ova (female) and sperm (male) starts in the body.
 This period of sexual maturation is called puberty.

 Changes at Puberty

-- Skin becomes oily, may result in pimples.
+Skin becomes oily, which may result in pimples.

 Male Reproductive System

-- A pair of testes are located inside scrotum which is present outside the abdominal cavity.
+A pair of testes are located inside the scrotum which is present outside the abdominal cavity.

-- Scrotum has a relatively lower temperature needed for the production of sperms.
+Scrotum has a relatively lower temperature needed for the production of sperm.

-- Male germ cell i.e. sperms are formed here.
+Male germ cells i.e. sperms are formed here.

 (ii) Vas deferens

-- It is a common passage for both sperms and urine.
-Its outer covering is called penis.
+It is a common passage for both sperm and urine.
+Its outer covering is called the penis.

 (iv) Associated glands

-- Seminal vesicles and prostate gland add their secretion to the sperms.
-This fluid provide nourishment to sperms and make their transport easy.
+Seminal vesicles and prostate gland add their secretion to the sperms.
+This fluid provides nourishment to sperms and makes their transport easy.

-- Sperm along with secretion of glands form semen.
+Sperm along with the secretion of glands form semen.

 Female Reproductive System

-- A pair of ovary is located in both sides of abdomen.
+A pair of ovaries are located on both sides of the abdomen.

 (ii) Oviduct or Fallopian tube

-- Receives the egg produced by the ovary and transfer it to the uterus.
+Receives the egg produced by the ovary and transfers it to the uterus.

-- It is a bag-like structure where development of the baby takes place.
+It is a bag-like structure where the development of the baby takes place.

-- The fertilized egg called zygote is planted in uterus and develops into an embryo.
+The fertilized egg called a zygote is planted in the uterus and develops into an embryo.

-- The embryo gets nutrition from the mother’s blood with the help of a special tissue called placenta.
+The embryo gets nutrition from the mother’s blood with the help of a special tissue called the placenta.
 It provides a large surface area for the exchange of glucose, oxygen and waste material.

-- The time period from fertilization upto the birth of the baby is called gestation period.
+The period from fertilization up to the birth of the baby is called the gestation period.
 It is about 9 months.

-- The uterus prepares itself every month to receive fertilized egg.
+The uterus prepares itself every month to receive fertilized eggs.

-- This lining breaks and comes out through vagina as blood and mucus.
+This lining breaks and comes out through the vagina as blood and mucus.

-- This cycle takes around 28 days every month and called menstruation.
+This cycle takes around 28 days every month and is called menstruation.

-- Reproductive health means a total well-being in all aspects of reproduction i.e. physical, emotional, social and behavioural.
+Reproductive health means total well-being in all aspects of reproduction i.e. physical, emotional, social and behavioural.

 Sexually Transmitted Diseases (STDs)

-- Use of condom prevents these infections to some extent.
+The use of condoms prevents these infections to some extent.

-- Contraception: It is the avoidance of pregnancy, can be achieved by preventing the fertilisation of ova.
+Contraception: It is the avoidance of pregnancy, which can be achieved by preventing the fertilisation of ova.

 Methods of contraception